Independent baseball league: History

 Independent leagues are those professional leagues in the United States and Canada not under the purview of organized Minor League Baseball and the Commissioner of Baseball.
 Independent baseball existed in the early 20th century and has become prominent again since 1993.

 Leagues operated mostly autonomously before 1902, when the majority joined the NAPBL.
 From then until 1915, a total of eight new and existing leagues remained independent.
 Most joined the National Association after one season of independence.
 Notable exceptions were the California League, which was independent in 1902 and from 1907 to 1909; the United States Baseball League, which folded during its independent 1912 season; and the Colonial League, a National Association Member that went independent in 1915 and then folded.
 Another independent league, the Federal League, played at a level considered major league from 1914 to 1915.

 Few independent leagues existed between 1915 and 1993.
 Major exceptions included the Carolina League and the Quebec-based Provincial League.
 The Carolina League, based in the North Carolina Piedmont region, gained a reputation as a notorious "outlaw league" during its existence from 1936 to 1938.
 The Provincial League fielded six teams across Quebec and was independent from 1948 to 1949.
 Similarly to early 20th-century independent leagues, it joined the National Association in 1950, playing for six more years.

 Independent leagues saw new growth after 1992, after the new Professional Baseball Agreement in organized baseball instituted more stringent revenue and stadium requirements on members.
 The Northern League and Frontier League both started play in 1993, and the Northern League's success paved the way for other independent leagues like the Texas-Louisiana League and Northeast League.
 Over the next eight years, at least 16 independent leagues formed, of which six existed in 2002.
-As of the 2024 season, there are seven active leagues, with four of them acting as MLB Partner Leagues.
+As of the 2024 season, there were seven active leagues, with four of them acting as MLB Partner Leagues.
+In 2026, the Canadian Baseball League converted from being semi-professional to fully professional, the Women's Pro Baseball League was founded, and the Savannah Bananas officially established their own stand-alone league bringing the total number of independent leagues to ten.

-Additionally, Major League Baseball co-operatively operates the MLB Draft League, which operates as an amateur collegiate summer baseball league in the first half of each season and a professional league outside of the structure of Minor League Baseball for the remainder.
+Major League Baseball also co-operatively operates the MLB Draft League, which operates as an amateur collegiate summer baseball league in the first half of each season and a professional league outside of the structure of Minor League Baseball for the remainder.

+Additionally, there two American teams that play in primarily Mexican leagues that are currently independent from Major League Baseball.
+The Tecolotes de los Dos Laredos of the Mexican Baseball League (which was formerly associated with Minor League Baseball) split their seasons playing home games across the border in Nuevo Laredo, Mexico and Laredo, Texas.
+The Tucson LMP baseball team plays in the winter Mexican Pacific League, but due to issues with work visas, has yet to play a game at their intended home stadium in Tucson, Arizona.